-There are many excellent Buddhist methods of meditating that can help with stress.
+There are many excellent Buddhist meditations for beginners that can help with stress.
 Buddhist methods change the way you process reality.
 They generally do this by making you more aware of how your mind works and how you get caught up in feelings, thoughts and emotions.
 In other words: they educate you about your own mind.

 When you practice Buddhist methods you gain an understanding of how the mind works, and you gain greater control of your own mind.

-So if you have felt like you don’t understand how your mind works, and you feel like you don’t have control of your worries and concerns, you will find Buddhist methods to be excellent meditations for stress relief.
+So if you have felt like you don’t understand how your mind works, and you feel like you don’t have control of your worries and concerns, you will find Buddhist methods to be excellent meditations for stress relief and inner peace.

 One of the best Buddhist meditations for stress is Vipassana.
 This is a very popular practice that is often taught at meditation retreats.